orgoj/weblogproxy/DESCRIPTION.md

 			- Configurable request size and rate limits (`server.request_limits`).
 			- Logging of unauthorized access attempts.
 			- Input sanitization and validation for all endpoints.
+			- Token-based Authentication: Each client receives a signed token via `/logger.js`, which must be included in log requests.
+			- Error Handling & Logging: All errors are logged with context for audit and debugging.
+			- Separation of Destinations: Logs can be routed to different destinations, isolating sensitive data if needed.
 		- ### Containerization
 			- Minimal Alpine Linux base image.
 			- Multi-stage build.